This simple, soft set Cherry Jam is made with just 3 ingredients and no added pectin. It tastes out of this world good, no wonder it’s so popular!

 It’s not something we do to jam in the UK as botulism is not an issue here.
 You can by all means can (water bath) this jam but you would need to refer to your jar manufacturer’s instructions as it’s an area I know nothing about.

-This cherry jam is at it’s best in the first 12 months but will keep safely for many years as the sugar acts as a preservative.
+This cherry jam is at its best in the first 12 months but will be safe for many years as the sugar acts as a preservative.
 Just store it in a cool, dark, dry place.

 I keep mine in a cupboard in my garage.